 3. Look for common themes or words.
-Then look those up.
+Then look those up in the Bible.

 Do you see any common themes or ideas in your brainstorming?
 Read back through what you’ve recorded and look for connections.
 Maybe God has taught you a lot about faith, perseverance, or trust.
 Maybe He has shown you how to live in freedom, love, or peace.
 Circle or highlight these important topics.
 If necessary, narrow down the list to one or two that stand out to you.
 Then use either a print or online concordance to look up these keywords.

 Biblestudytools.com is a great place to start.
-It provides an easy-to-use, free concordance online.
-Simply type your topic into the Search tab to find a list of verses related to the subject you’ve chosen.
+It provides over 200 topics for Bible verses.
+Or, simply type your topic into the Search tab to find a list of verses related to the subject you’ve chosen.